-Long ago, in the early ages of computers, users would have to frequently revisit blogs and preferred websites to find out if anything new has appeared.
-In this millennium, computers can instantly tell us when something new has happened, the moment it happens; often in the form of notifications, emails, or feeds knowns as RSS.
+Long ago, in the early ages of computers, users would have to frequently revisit blogs and preferred websites to find out if anything new had appeared.
+In this millennium, computers can instantly tell us when something new has happened, the moment it happens, often in the form of notifications, emails, or feeds knowns as RSS.

 RSS, or "Really Simple Syndication," is a standardized system for the distribution of unique content, such as blog posts, that comes from a preferred online internet source.
-In this article, we will cover How to add an RSS feed, and How to use an RSS feed with an RSS reader.
+This article will cover how to add an RSS feed, and how to use an RSS feed with an RSS reader.

 To add an RSS Feed Subscription button once you have added a blog:

-- Start from the main account dashboard and navigate to the page you would like to add the RSS feed button to.
-For this example, we will add the RSS button to our Post Page.
+- Start from the main account dashboard and navigate to the page to which you would like to add the RSS feed button.
+We will add the RSS button to our Post Page for this example.
 (Which is the template for how all blog posts look.)

 - Next, click on Elements.